gavinking/data-demo-quarkus/README.md

 ## Dependencies:

-- Quarkus 3.15 or above, with RESTEasy Classic and Jackson
+- Quarkus 3.30, with RESTEasy Classic and Jackson
 - Jakarta Data 1.0.1
-- Hibernate Metamodel Generator 6.6
+- Hibernate Processor 7.1

-### Running the application in dev mode
+## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: